-M.M. in performance - applied instructor

-M.M. in music education, conducting emphasis - major professor in conducting

-M.M. in music education - a designated faculty member from the music education
+- M.M. in performance applied instructor - M.M. in music education, conducting emphasis conducting advisor - M.M. in music education a designated faculty member from the music education area.

 Project Advisor: The Project Advisor shall be responsible for advising the assigned graduate student in all areas of the Final Project, i.e. Topic Proposal, Research, Draft Writing.
 The project advisor will be a graduate faculty member with academic writing and research experience.
-All communications regarding the Final Project will be copied to the Project Advisor and Graduate Coordinator.
+All communications regarding the Final Project will be copied to the Project Advisor, the Graduate Advisor, and the Graduate Coordinator.

-Graduate Advisor: Professor Beth Wiemann advises graduate students, while Prof. Stuart Marrs serves as Graduate Coordinator for the Division of Music.
-They will monitor the student's progress towards successful completion of the degree.
+Graduate Advisor: Professor Beth Wiemann advises graduate students, and serves as Graduate Coordinator for the Division of Music.
+She will monitor the student's progress towards successful completion of the degree.
 All communications involving any of the student's advisors should be copied to the Graduate Advisor.

-Appointments: The graduate student will nominate appropriate faculty to serve as Project Advisor to the Graduate Committee.
+Appointments: The graduate student will nominate an appropriate member of the Graduate Faculty to serve as Project Advisor to the Graduate Committee through the Graduate Coordinator, Stuart Marrs.
 The Graduate Committee of the Division of Music is the body in charge of general policies covering students in the Master of Music programs.

-Each student will have an individual Project Committee, to be formed during the student's third semester of full-time work, made up of three graduate faculty.
+Each student will have an individual Project Committee, to be formed during the student's third semester of full-time work, or after having completed 12 credit hours, made up of three graduate faculty.
 This committee will consist of the Major Professor, Project Advisor, and another member of the Graduate Faculty in Music of the candidate's choice.
 If the Major Professor and the Project Advisor are the same faculty member, two other Graduate faculty members must be asked to serve on the Project Committee.
-It is recommended that either the Graduate Advisor or the Graduate Coordinator be included on the student's Project Committee.
+It is recommended that either the Graduate Advisor/Graduate Coordinator be included on the student's Project Committee.
 The Graduate Committee will confirm the appointments as Project Advisor and Major Professor in consultation with the respective graduate faculty.
+The Project Committee members shall also serve as signatories for the Program of Studies (POS) form (see Program of Study above).

-Final Project - The candidate's final project (MUS 698) will consist of a scholarly paper or a lecture recital, which reflects the student's abilities in the area of creative scholarship.
-The topic proposal will be selected jointly by an appropriate member(s) of the graduate faculty and the candidate.
+Final Project: The candidate's final project (MUS 698) will consist of a scholarly paper or a lecture recital, which reflects the student's abilities in the area of music scholarship.
+The topic of the project will be selected jointly by an appropriate member(s) of the graduate faculty and the candidate.
 The topic selected should be within the general discipline of the student's graduate program.
-It is the responsibility of the graduate student to have the paper or lecture recital in an acceptable grammatical form.
-Please refer to University of Maine's style guide referred to later in this Handbook.
+It is the responsibility of the graduate student to have the paper or lecture recital in an acceptable grammatical form and academic style.
+Please refer to the section relating to style guides later in this Handbook.
 A rough draft of the final project (paper) should be given to the Graduate student's project advisor at least six weeks prior to the Final Oral Examination.
-The final form of the paper will be presented to the student's graduate committee at least one week before the scheduled oral examination.
-Those graduate students opting for the lecture recital should provide the graduate committee with the script and bibliography two weeks prior to the lecture recital.
+The final form of the paper will be presented to the student's Project committee at least one week before the scheduled oral examination.
+Those graduate students opting for the lecture recital should provide the Project committee with the script and bibliography two weeks prior to the lecture recital.
 Chamber music combinations are allowable for the lecture recital.

-Final Examination - A final oral examination will be required after completion of the Final Project.
+Final Examination: A final oral examination will be required after completion of the Final Project.
 This Final Oral Examination will be comprehensive and will include a defense of the final project.
-All oral examinations should be scheduled through the Graduate Coordinator's office, and may make use of electronic conference technology.
+All oral examinations should be scheduled through the SPA office and may make use of remote conference technology.